 “Starting a business takes a lot of time and energy.
-There’s a lot of information to sort through, and entrepreneurs say that they’ll think about incorporating later on.
-They don’t yet understand the benefits of incorporating,” says Stefanie Ricchio, a chartered professional accountant (CPA) and founder of the consulting firm The Modern Accountant.
+There’s a lot of information to sort through, and entrepreneurs often put off questions about incorporating until later.
+Many don’t yet understand the benefits of incorporating,” says Stefanie Ricchio, a chartered professional accountant (CPA) and founder of the consulting firm The Modern Accountant.

-Laura Didyk, Vice President, Client Diversity, echoes these comments.
+Laura Didyk, BDC’s Vice President, Client Diversity echoes these comments.
 “Incorporating is often seen as an administrative burden for self-employed people starting a business, especially women.
 It’s common to think that the quickest and easiest way is to use your own name.”

 “However, it’s not so time-consuming and complicated,” assures Yasmine Chaouni, a manager with Corporations Canada.
 “If the company structure is not too complex, you can do it in less than 20 minutes,” she says.

-Entrepreneurs who want to incorporate can do so directly online on the Corporations Canada website.
-Here are the four steps to incorporate in Canada
+Entrepreneurs who want to incorporate can do so directly online on Corporations Canada website.
+Here are the four steps to incorporate in Canada.

 - Choose and register the corporation name (company name or number).

-- Create articles of incorporation – Basic incorporation suggests pre-determined articles of incorporation that can be modified later if necessary.
+- Create articles of incorporation—basic incorporation involves pre-determined articles of incorporation that can be modified later if necessary.